Click on a question below to display the answer:

 A unique feature of Home Warranty's Home Protection Plan is that there is no square foot limitation on the covered home.
 Keep in mind, however, that larger homes often have more than one heating or cooling system and/or a second kitchen or utility room, in which case optional coverages would need to be purchased for the duplicate appliances and/or mechanical systems.
 Refer to the “What is covered” section for more information.

-Home Warranty can provide home warranties to customers in Iowa, Minnesota, Wisconsin, North Dakota, South Dakota, Nebraska, Kansas, Missouri, Illinois, Michigan, Ohio, Indiana, West Virginia, Pennsylvania, Kentucky, Tennessee, and South Carolina.
+Home Warranty can provide home warranties to customers in Minnesota, Wisconsin, North Dakota, South Dakota, Nebraska, Kansas, Missouri, Illinois, Michigan, Ohio, Indiana, West Virginia, Pennsylvania, Kentucky, Tennessee, South Carolina, and Texas.

 We will be expanding to other states in the future.